 About Jason Box

-Jason Box has been investigating Greenland ice sheet sensitivity to weather and climate as part of 23 expeditions to Greenland since 1994.
-His time camping on the inland ice exceeds 1 year.
+Jason Box has been investigating Greenland ice sheet sensitivity to weather and climate as part of more than 20 Greenland expeditions since 1994.
+Time camping on the inland ice exceeds 1 year.
 Year 2012 brought a deeper level of insight as the scientific perspective shifts to examine the interactions ice with atmospheric and ocean systems, including the role of fire in darkening the cryosphere.

-As part of his academic enterprise, Box has authored or co-authored 50+ peer-reviewed publications related to Greenland cryosphere-climate interactions.
-Box instructs climatology courses at The Ohio State University.
-Box is a contributing author to the Nobel Peace Prize-winning Intergovernmental Panel on Climate Change 2007 4th assessment report.
+As part of his academic enterprise, Box has authored or co-authored more than 60 peer-reviewed publications related to Greenland cryosphere-climate interactions.
+From 2003-2012, Box instructed climatology courses at The Ohio State University.
+Box was a contributing author to the Nobel Peace Prize-winning Intergovernmental Panel on Climate Change 2007 4th assessment report and is a contributing author to the fifth assessment report.